Lifting Bars

 - Claw Hammers: For striking the bar into position and general demolition work

-- Knee Pads: Essential comfort and protection when working at floor level
+- Knee Pads: Essential comfort and protection when working at floor level during board removal

 - Pry Bar Sets: Smaller pry bars for detailed work alongside your main lifting bar

-- Nail Punches: For recessing nail heads before lifting boards
+- Nail Punches: For recessing nail heads before lifting boards to prevent damage

 - Wrecking Crowbars: Heavy-duty alternatives for major demolition projects

-- Tool Bags and Belts: Convenient storage and transport for your hand tools
+- Tool Bags and Belts: Convenient storage and transport for your hand tools on site

 - Safety Goggles: Eye protection when striking tools or working with splintering materials